Neuro rehab based on the latest research

 methods to analyze evidence and makes it available to decision makers.

 Our certified therapists are continuously trained to utilise the latest scientific knowledge.
-In partnership with universities in Europe, Casa Afasia conduct research on neurorehabilitation.
+In partnership with universities in Europe, Hedla conduct research on neurorehabilitation.

 Hedla partake in an ongoing science project with Karolinska Institutet and professor Marcelo Berthier and his aphasia research group on Cimes Aphasia Lab,

 University of Malaga.
 The aim of the project is to examine the results from intensive rehab in behavioural data and brain morphology.